jsmileydev/game-search/README.md

 Search for detailed information about a game, including link to Metacritic review

-Search for all games related to the search input
+Search for top ten games related to the search input

-To-do: Allow for search of detailed info about a game listed in all related game search results
+Search for detailed information on a single game result

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).